siteantipas/todoapp/README.md

-# todoapp
+# Angular Todoapp
-A Todo Application using Angular 7
+A Todo Application using Angular 7 & Bootstrap 4